alexgunkel/logbook/README.md

     cd ${GOPATH}/src/github.com/alexgunkel/logbook
     go install

+## Requirements
+This program requires Golang at least in version 1.6 (the least version that's tested by me.
+For the tests to run you need at least version 1.7.

 ## Usage
 Start LogBook by typing

     logbook

 *LogBook* by default listens on port 8080.
+To change this just set the environmental variable PORT to any other value.
+Likewise you can configure the hostname:

+    PORT=80 HOST=127.0.0.1 logbook

+will change the port to 80 and the hostname to 127.0.0.1.

 ## Logger API
 ### Path
 Loggers should only submit log events for clients with "logbook"-cookie.
 This cookie contains the identifier by which LogBook decides whom to send the log messages.
 Messages are sent as POST-requests in JSON to

     <domain>/logbook/<LogBook_id>/logs